tolo38/usefull/all/bash.use.md

 - match only/all directories :
     - cmd `*/`
     -`find . -type d -exec` cmd `{} \;`

+- test if directory exist
+`[ -d "/path/to/dir" ] && echo "Directory /path/to/dir exists."`

 - change extention :
 `for f in *.OLDNAME; do mv $f `basename $f .OLDNAME`.NEWNAME; done;`